hakavlad/le9-patch/README.md

 ## Origin

-The original patches were written in 2018—2019 by Markus Linsner aka constantoverride aka howaboutsynergy aka user10239615 aka Dq8CokMHloQZw aka kd4ua506I9uzkaa aka GYt2bW and released into the public domain.
+The original patches were written in 2018—2019 by Marcus Linsner aka constantoverride aka howaboutsynergy aka user10239615 aka kd4ua506I9uzkaa aka Dq8CokMHloQZw aka GYt2bW and released into the public domain.

 ## Info